tomciosegal/fitness_pot/README.md

 -   author: hold the recipe owner
 -   ingredients: displayed on recipe details (list of items needed to create a dish)
 -   instructions: displayed on recipe details (list of steps needed to prepare dish)
--   user_email: will be used to identify user when login
+-   user_name: will be used to identify user when login
+-   description: short note about the dish visible on home page under recipe-image

 # **4. TECHNOLOGIES USED**